-- For "Normal" data distribution, the PI will receive an email once the data has passed through the pipeline in Cape Town.
+- For "Normal" data distribution, the PI will receive an email once the data have passed through the pipeline in Cape Town.
 This will typically be within 12 hours of the observations, but may be up to one week later. - For "Fast" data distribution, the raw data will be made immediately available along with any quicklook products.
 Once the first observation has been taken for the proposal during a night, the PC will be notified that observations are being made for their proposal.
 Due to limits on bandwidth and data processing, we ask that only proposals that would truly benefit from this high response time select this option.

-A searchable data archive will be available from 1 July 2020.
+A searchable data archive was launched in July 2020 (https://ssda.saao.ac.za/).
 Details on the proprietary period for various data sets can be found in the next section.